tambrulee/P3---Better-Billing---NEW/README.md

 The user interactions create data that is pushed into the database via the Record Time interface, data is then fed through to WIP and eventually onto the Invoice/Ledger tables.
 In line with CRUD principles the user can create, read, update and entries based on permissions.

 ## Dependencies
-The app relies on Django & Python alongside various imports and supporting packages to manage SQL queries, date/time widgets, authentication, validation errors and messages.
+The app relies on Django & Python alongside various imports and supporting packages to manage AJAX, SQL queries, date/time widgets, authentication, validation errors and messages.

 HTML5 is used in conjunction with the Django template format.
 The base template holds all the HTML document syntax alongside the load static command to globally apply the favicons, custom CSS3, Bootstrap CSS and Javascript.